Common Sinusities Misdiagnoses

 Diagnosing sinusitis is not as simple as one might expect because the hallmark symptoms are often found in other medical conditions.
-Accurate diagnosis is critical, as misdiagnosis can lead to inappropriate treatment.
+Accurate diagnosis is critical, as misdiagnosis can lead to ineffective chronic sinusitis treatment.

 Postnasal drip, for example, is the most common symptom attributed to sinusitis.
 But postnasal drip is more often caused by stomach acid coming up into the esophagus (gastroesophageal reflux, or GERD) and into the throat (laryngopharyngeal reflux, or LPR) than it is sinusitis.
 Patients who suffer with reflux often complain of excessive throat clearing, mucus, hoarseness and sometimes burning, but they typically have no heartburn or indigestion.
 It is often assumed that these individuals are suffering from sinusitis and they are treated as such, sometimes undergoing unnecessary sinus surgery.